aglushkov/jat/README.md

 # JAT
 Jat is a serialization tool to build JSON API response.

+## README
+Current README is in development state and can show non-compatible with latest release examples.\
+For stable version look at [0.0.1 README](https://github.com/aglushkov/jat/tree/v0.0.1)

 ## Table of Contents
 * [Format](#format)
 * [DSL](#dsl)